kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 on matching data on both sides.
 Changing the subvolume to read-write after it has been received requires to reset the *received_uuid*.
-As this is a notable change and could potentially break the incremental send use case, performing it by :command:`btrfs property set` requires force if that is really desired by user.
+As this is a notable change and could potentially break the incremental send use case, performing it by :ref:`btrfs property set<man-property-set>` requires force if that is really desired by user.

 .. note::
    The safety checks have been implemented in 5.14.2, any subvolumes previously received (with a valid *received_uuid*) and read-write status may exist and could still lead to problems with send/receive.
-You can use :command:`btrfs subvolume show` to identify them.
+You can use :ref:`btrfs subvolume show<man-subvolume-show>` to identify them.
 Flipping the flags to read-only and back to read-write will reset the *received_uuid* manually.
 There may exist a convenience tool in the future.